onthegomap/planetiler/planetiler-custommap/README.md

 It is possible to customize planetiler's output from configuration files.
 This is done using the parameter:
 `--schema=schema_file.yml`

 The schema file provides information to planetiler about how to construct the tiles and which layers, features, and attributes will be posted to the file.
 Schema files are in [YAML](https://yaml.org) format.
+The configuration schema format is evolving rapidly and can change at any time!

 For examples, see [samples](src/main/resources/samples) or [test cases](src/test/resources/validSchema).